 - Not for intense gaming

 The Galaxy S21 FE is the best version of the Galaxy S21 line because of its value proposition.
-It's got the same great display and processor from Samsung's more expensive Galaxy S21 line, just in a slightly different package.
+It's got the same great display and internal hardware from Samsung's more expensive Galaxy S21 line, just in a slightly different package.
 While it had a premium price tag when it launched, it's now just $399 for Black Friday — $50 more than the Galaxy A53 — making it a standout value in Samsung's mid-tier portfolio.

 - Processor is twice as powerful